 3.3.
-Some thoughts about the state of school governance in the French-Speaking Community

-- 38. School autonomy/flexibility matters, but, in truth, probably only as part of a broader set of key ingredients that need to be properly aligned in order to maximize effectiveness.
-We will argue hereafter that one of the French-Speaking Community of Belgium's hurdles is to overcome it recurrent inability to align meaningfully key policy ingredients forming a proper school governance regime. - 39.
-There is a growing consensus among education economists (Levin, 1997; Wössmann & Fuchs, 2007; Hindriks & Verschelde, 2010) that educational output, apart from each individual's propensity to invest in himself, is conditioned by the educational system's governance (i.e. large-scale mechanisms or general rules on which teachers and schools have no direct control, because they are the result of political aggregation or historical trends, but nonetheless significantly influence their daily practice).
+Some thoughts about the state of school governance in the French-Speaking Community propensity to invest in himself28, is conditioned by the educational system's governance (i.e. largescale mechanisms or general rules on which teachers and schools have no direct control, because they are the result of political aggregation or historical trends, but nonetheless significantly influence their daily practice).
 The so-called 'supply side' of the educational process can no longer be represented as a simple black box (Vandenberghe, 1999a).